yxw-11/TabLaP/README.md

 # TabLaP: Numerical Problem Solver for Tabular Question Answering
 This project is focused on improving the performance of LLMs for numerical problems and its reliability over tabular data.
+Accepted on AAAI 2025

 ## Create Virtual Environment
 Create a conda environment named TabLaP